 Q: Dear SaaStr: How Do I Compete with a Company that has Unlimited Capital — and I Don’t?

-Do they have a strong brand?
+First, does your highly-funded competitor have a dominant brand yet?
 If not, it may not matter.
 There is no “winner” yet.
 The #1 brand trumps capital.

 - Have the best and most flexible API.
 If the market leaders aren’t API-focused, you can be.
 Make it 10x easier (and potentially cheaper) for them to integrate your service.
 This isn’t always a large enough market on its own.
 But when it is, it can move the needle.